SlavkoPar/spa-crud/README.md

 <a href="https://github.com/SlavkoPar/spa-crud/blob/master/src/components/person-grid/person-grid.js" target="_blank">PersonGrid source code</a>

-##How child knockout components: SLGrid and SLPager get connected
+##How child knockout components SLGrid and SLPager get connected
 Components are a powerful, clean way of organizing your UI code into self-contained, reusable chunks.
 **More**: